General Electric Company: Early years (1886–88)

 GEC had its origins in the G. Binswanger and Company, an electrical goods wholesaler established in London in the 1880s by a German-Jewish immigrant, Gustav Binswanger (later Gustav Byng).
-Regarded as the year GEC was founded, 1886 saw a fellow immigrant, Hugo Hirst, join Byng, and the company changed its name to The General Electric Apparatus Company (G. Binswanger).
+In 1886, regarded as the year GEC was founded, Hugo Hirst – a fellow immigrant – joined Byng, and the company changed its name to The General Electric Apparatus Company (G. Binswanger).

 Their small business found early success with its unorthodox method of supplying electrical components over the counter.
-Hugo Hirst was an entrepreneurial salesman who saw the potential of electricity and was able to direct the standardisation of an industry in its infancy.
+Hirst was an entrepreneurial salesman who saw the potential of electricity and was able to direct the standardisation of an industry in its infancy.
 He travelled across Europe with an eye for the latest products, and in 1887 the company published the first electrical catalogue of its kind.
 The following year, the company acquired its first factory in Salford, where electric bells, telephones, ceiling roses and switches were manufactured.

 Incorporation and expansion (1889–1913)

 In 1889, the business was incorporated as a private company known as the General Electric Company Ltd. The company was expanding rapidly, opening new branches and factories and trading in 'everything electrical', a phrase that was to become synonymous with GEC.

 In 1893, it decided to invest in the manufacture of lamps.
-The resulting company, (to become Osram in 1909), was to lead the way in lamp design, and the burgeoning demand for electric lighting was to make GEC's fortune.
+The resulting company (to become Osram in 1909) was to lead the way in lamp design, and the burgeoning demand for electric lighting was to make GEC's fortune.

 In 1900, GEC was incorporated as a public limited company, The General Electric Company (1900) Ltd (the '1900' was dropped three years later).
 In 1902, its first purpose-built factory, the Witton Engineering Works, was opened near Birmingham.

-In 1907 GEC set up the Peel-Connor Telephone Works to manufacture telephone exchanges and telephones for the GPO; GEC supplied a large CB manual exchange for Glasgow in 1910.
+In 1907, GEC set up the Peel-Conner Telephone Works to manufacture telephone exchanges and telephones for the GPO; GEC supplied a large CB manual exchange for Glasgow in 1910.
 The British telephone system had been taken over and was operated by the General Post Office (GPO or BPO, a government department).
 The telephone manufacturing section moved from Manchester to Coventry in 1919, and GEC was one of the "ring" of four (later five) companies supplying the GPO with Strowger automatic telephone exchanges (called "Step-by-Step" or SXS) in use from the 1920s to the 1960s.
+In 1910, the meter department, also based at Peel Works, was incorporated separately as Salford Electrical Instruments.

-With the death of Gustav Byng in 1910, Hugo Hirst became the chairman as well as managing director, a position he had assumed in 1906.
+On the death of Byng in 1910, Hirst became the chairman as well as managing director, a position he had assumed in 1906.
 Hirst's shrewd investment in lamp manufacture was proving extremely profitable.
 In 1909, Osram began production of the most successful tungsten filament lamps in the industry.
 Rapidly growing private and commercial use of electricity created huge demand.
 The company expanded both at home and overseas, with the establishment of agencies in Europe, Japan, Australia, South Africa, and India.
 It also did substantial trade with South America.